lukeJordan-1/lukeJordan-1/README.md

 - 👯 I am looking to collaborate on:  Coding challenges, CTF and hardware including robotics projects

 Further technical skills:
--  OSINT: Ability to carry out Open Source investigative analysis which conforms to UK RIPA legislation
+-  OSINT: Ability to carry out Open Source investigative analysis conforming to UK policy and legislation
 -  Critical risk analysis and geopolitics literate: I have previously completed a level 5 diploma in International Relations with The Open University.
 I have a rich professional background involving work across multiple countries, some of which have suffered conflict or humanitarian disasters.
 -  Trained cultural advisor and analyst.
 -  Trained Spanish linguist.